Understanding Fire Through Thermal Radiation Fields for Mobile Robots: DISCUSSION AND LIMITATIONS

 However, our current framework has several limitations.
-Fore one, the experiments were performed with a single fire source generated by a propane training device.
+For one, the experiments were performed with a single fire source generated by a propane training device.
 We have not yet shown that our approach generalizes to multiple or spatially extended fires.
 Second, the effective strength of the fire was assumed rather than estimated directly, which limits the accuracy of the thermal radiation field under different combustion conditions.
 Third, our model focuses on radiative heat transfer and does not account for convective effects or more dynamic flame behavior, which can significantly influence heat propagation in real environments.
 So far, we have only experimented with a common mobile phone attachable thermal camera to obtain radiation measurements.
 This low-cost camera is only able to measure temperatures up to $192.5 \degree C$.
 Repeating our experiments with higher-quality thermal sensors would likely lead to better results.

-Working with live fire also introduces substantial practical challenges, including safety risks, repeatability of conditions, and constraints on experimental duration and scale.
-Addressing these limitations will require developing methods to estimate fire more efficiently, extending the thermal radiation field to multiple sources, and incorporating more sophisticated physical models.
-Nevertheless, the presented results establish a proof of concept that fire localization and thermal radiation field estimation are valuable additions for autonomous robot navigation in hazardous environments.
+We do not assume that stereo reconstructs the transparent flame volume accurately.
+Rather, we use high-temperature 3D points as a practical proxy for localizing the fire region, including visible flame boundaries and heated surfaces around the burner.
+While these points contain outliers from mismatched stereo features, a simple clustering algorithm is able to recover accurate flame positions in practice.
+Robust localization of highly dynamic flames remains a limitation.